 Dr. Tobler attended medical school at University of Basel, Switzerland.
 He completed his cardiology training at the University of Basel, Switzerland.
 He did additional training in adult congenital heart disease at the University of Toronto (Toronto, Canada).
 Since 2010, he is a staff cardiologist in Basel, Switzerland and the head of the congenital heart disease program at the University Hospital in Basel.
 His areas of expertise include adult congenital heart disease, heart disease in pregnancy, and echocardiography.

 Dr. Gary Webb is Emeritus Professor of Pediatrics and Internal Medicine at the University of Cincinnati School of Medicine and former Director of the Cincinnati Adult Congenital Heart Program at Cincinnati Children’s Hospital.
 He is a consultant at Cincinnati, but works mainly on the ACHD Learning Center, the Cardiology Fellow Testing Center, the CHIP Network, and now the Pediatric Cardiac Learning Center.
 Dr. Webb was born in Montreal, and graduated from McGill University Medical School.
 He was the director of the Toronto Congenital Cardiac Center for Adults from 1986-2004.
 He was president of the Canadian Adult Congenital Heart Network from 1991-2005.
 He was the founding president of the International Society for Adult Congenital Cardiac Disease.
 He moved to the United States in 2004.
 He was at the University of Pennsylvania and Children’s Hospital of Philadelphia from 2004-2009.
-He is married, and has four children.
+He is married, and has three children.

 Dr Jonathan Windram is a staff Cardiologist at the Mazankowski Heart Institute in Alberta Canada.
 He specializes in Adult Congenital Cardiology and Obstetric Cardiology.
 He has a special interest in Cardiac Imaging having trained in both Echocardiography and Cardiac MRI.
 Originally from the United Kingdom, he trained in Adult Congenital Cardiology at the Queen Elizabeth Hospital (Birmingham, UK), Toronto General Hospital and the Hospital for Sick Children (Toronto, Canada).